 Clicking the last “submit payment” catch for some, clients can be an exceptionally distressing minute.
 Calm their nerves by showing a payment confirmation page, as well as by sending them an email confirming receipt of their payment.
 Give your clients the following data once their request has sent also, with the goal that they can feel calm through the final step of the transaction.

 How to Build a Successful and Best Ecommerce Website

 Each page of your website should have a specific reason.

 For instance, your homepage must persuade users to click through to your categories, or straight through to a product page.
 From there, your product page should answer any remaining doubts users may have and satisfy them to make a purchase.
-Your shopping cart page must be easy for checkout process and have options like an email that helps to make sure shoppers that the transaction was successful.
-Keep this in mind when planning out the various types of pages that you’ll have on your e-commerce website.
+Your shopping cart page must be easy for checkout process and have options like an email that helps shoppers to make sure that the transaction was successful.
+Keep this in mind when arranging out the different types of pages that you’ll have on your E-commerce website.

 Encounter methods to make it very simple and attracting customers to contact you and get in touch with you directly.

 If your contact information is not visible to your customers and they have to search your website for contact details, it can make lose on your sale.
 Outside of indexing your location and phone number, you can also deliver reviews and comments of the products for users to read, as well as user perspective content like customer testimonials that highlight satisfied customers that use your products.

 Look for the ways to bring users back to your website feasible possible.